 If you have not set targets for measurement, you can approach it in one of two ways.

-- Evaluate your first quarter results and set goals from there
+- Evaluate your first quarter results and then set goals.

 Do you feel good about your results so far?
 If not, plan accordingly.